 The project, Location Genius, is run by Viasense, a cloud-based analytics engine that collects cellular network data and turns it around to clients in real-time through a “multi-faceted dashboard.”
 Location Genius’s approach is to step back from identifying individual behavior and monitor the masses instead, using cellular data to “cluster” consumers according to location.

-Founder Mossab Basir, who previously led marketing teams for Proctor & Gamble, refers to this as “macro-level” data, a more holistic sampling of the traffic that hits brick-and-mortars every day.
+Founder Mossab Basir, who previously led marketing teams for Procter & Gamble, refers to this as “macro-level” data, a more holistic sampling of the traffic that hits brick-and-mortars every day.

 “We don’t have access to texts or calls,” Basir said.
 “But with the statuses between phones and networks, we can start to profile locations based on traffic from the cell network.
 We’ll never find out your name or number, but we’ll be able to say that people who went to the Jay-Z concert also like golf.
 We talk only about clusters [of users,] nothing more granular.
 But it’s rich insight.”